UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 Create the Site-to-Site VPN connection between your virtual network gateway and your on-premises VPN device:

-1. Navigate to your virtual network gateway by clicking on **All services** in the favourites panel, then selecting **Virtual network gateways** under the networking section.
+1. Navigate to your virtual network gateway by clicking **All services** in the favourites panel, then selecting **Virtual network gateways** under the networking section.

 2. Select your virtual network gateway from the list.